 Ensure that your advocacy of your client’s case does not violate your obligation of candour and honesty

 Although no binding rules govern the professional responsibility of international arbitration advocates, many tribunals will recognise a duty of ‘candour and honesty’ owed by counsel to the tribunal.In a nutshell, you should not make any representation to the tribunal that you know to be false, and you should promptly correct any representation that you subsequently learn to be false.
 Failure to respect this obligation can lead to public shaming of counsel and even a sanction.
-At a minimum, however, it will cause you to lose credibility with the tribunal.
+At the very least, it will cause you to lose credibility with the tribunal.

 Coordinate with local authorities to avoid any surprises

 Arbitration and criminal justice, as we have said, are different worlds.
-Even where, as in civil law jurisdictions, criminal law allows victims to seek redress by joining as civil parties to criminal proceedings, each forum will have its own raison d’être and its own advantages and disadvantages.
-Local criminal authorities, however, may not immediately understand this.
-You will have to explain this to them to effectively advance your client’s interests in both fora – regardless of whether you act as lead counsel in both jurisdictions.
+Even when, as in civil law jurisdictions, criminal law allows victims to seek redress by joining as civil parties to criminal proceedings, each forum will have its own raison d’être and its own advantages and disadvantages.
+However, local criminal authorities may not immediately understand this.
+You will have to explain this to them to effectively advance your client’s interests in both forums – regardless of whether you act as lead counsel in both jurisdictions.

 Likewise, you may need to understand from local authorities whether and when producing a piece of evidence in the arbitration is appropriate.
 Premature disclosure of evidence obtained in a criminal investigation may foil the prosecutors’ element of surprise and tip off your adversary to the fact that it may soon be the subject of criminal investigations.